 A large number of lawsuits were filed against numerous gas market participants in a number of federal and western state courts in connection with the operation of the natural gas markets in 2000-2002.
 CenterPoint Energy and its affiliates have since been released or dismissed from all such cases.
 CES, a subsidiary of CERC Corp., was a defendant in a case now pending in federal court in Nevada alleging a conspiracy to inflate Wisconsin natural gas prices in 2000-2002.
 On May 24, 2016, the district court granted CES's motion for summary judgment, dismissing CES from the case.
 The plaintiffs have appealed that ruling.
 CenterPoint Energy and CES intend to continue vigorously defending against the plaintiffs' claims.
-CERC does not expect the ultimate outcome of this matter to have a material adverse effect on its financial condition, results of operations or cash flows.
+In June 2017, GenOn and various affiliates filed for protection under Chapter 11 of the U.S. Bankruptcy Code.
+If GenOn were unable to meet its indemnity obligations or satisfy a liability that has been assumed in the gas market manipulation litigation, then CERC, CenterPoint Energy or Houston Electric could incur liability and be responsible for satisfying the liability.
+CERC does not expect the ultimate outcome of the case against CES to have a material adverse effect on its financial condition, results of operations or cash flows.